 The SF3R behaviour and learning model developed by Fin forms the principles of his approach regarding proactive short term and long term solutions to behaviour and learning success.
 He states, “Although it is true that no two children are the same, structured and flexible systems and strategies will yield similar successful outcomes.”

 Fintan is an internationally acclaimed presenter and consultant in behaviour, learning and motivation working both within the Education and Health sectors.
-As well as providing his expertise to audiences within the UK, he has presented throughout Europe, the Middle East, the Far East and will be visiting Australia and New Zealand in 2015
+As well as providing his expertise to audiences within the UK, he has presented throughout Europe, the Middle East, the Far East, Australia and New Zealand.

 His publications include the; the T.E.S. award winning book Educating Children with ADHD as well as How to teach and Manage Children with ADHD, Surviving and Succeeding in SEN and ADHD, Impact and Intervention, Troubleshooting Challenging behaviour , Challenging Behaviours, The Small Change: Big Difference series; Inattention, Hyperactive and Disorganised and the recently published Successfully Managing ADHD.

 My parents inspiring the next generation, shown through example,

 that it is never too late to put one foot in front of the other.